dojo/docs/dijit/Tree.rst

 Dojo makes simple trees easy, and complicated trees possible.
 In particular, you can:

-* Connect your tree to any dojo.data store implementing the Identity API,  with or without a single root item, and with various ways to express parent/child relationships
+* Connect your tree to any dojo.store, with or without a single root item, and with various ways to express parent/child relationships
 * Nest items to an arbitrary depth ... each branch is independently expandable
 * Apply different icons to different leaf or branch items
 * Setup a global handler for when a user clicks or double clicks a particular nodes.
-* Tree will automatically reflect changes made to the underlying data store (when connected to the data store through the :ref:`TreeStoreModel <dijit/tree/TreeStoreModel>` or :ref:`ForestStoreModel <dijit/tree/ForestStoreModel>`)
+* Tree will automatically reflect changes made to the underlying data store (when connected to the data store through the :ref:`ObjectStoreModel <dijit/tree/ObjectStoreModel>`, or legacy :ref:`TreeStoreModel <dijit/tree/TreeStoreModel>` or :ref:`ForestStoreModel <dijit/tree/ForestStoreModel>`)
 * Allow nodes to be dragged and dropped through the familiar Dojo DnD API.
 * Drag and drop onto the tree, which updates the data store indirectly